Advanced c interview questions and answers

 Explanation:

-A pointer which is pointing to a structure is known as pointer to structure.
+A pointer that points to a structure is referred to as a pointer to a structure.
 Examples of pointers to structure:

 What will be output if you will execute following code?